Nakilon/rasel/README.md

   * `j` -- "jump forward" -- pop a value from the stack and jump over that many cells in the current instruction pointer direction
     If the value isn't integer the error is raised.
     If the value is negative, jump is done the opposite direction but the instruction pointer direction does not change.
   * `?` -- "if positive" -- pop a value and work as "trampoline" if it's positive
-  * `a` -- "take at" -- pop a value N from the stack, then copy the Nth value from it to the top
-    If the top stack value is 0 or exceeds the size of stack then it's effectively the same as `$0`.
-    If the top stack value is 1 it's effectively the same as `$:`.
-    If the top stack value is negative or is not integer the error is raised.

 ## Not all but the main differences from Befunge-93/98